 Our Chief Executive Officer, Dr. Ianchulev, and two members of our Board of Directors, Dr. Ernest and Dr. Eshelman, are named as defendants in a legal proceeding filed in the United States District Court for the District of New Jersey on September 2, 2014 that has not yet been fully resolved in connection with our asset purchase from Corinthian Opthalmic, Inc. A shareholder of Corinthian, alleging a fraudulent transfer, is seeking to recover the purchase price of its Corinthian shares and other damages in the aggregate amount of approximately \$1.1 million.
 A settlement conference was conducted on July 24, 2017, however, the parties are not close to agreement on a settlement.
 On November 20, 2017, the Court denied each party's motion for summary judgment.
-A pretrial conference is scheduled with the Court for August 15, 2018 and a trial date is set for September 10, 2018.
-The matter is proceeding to trial unless settlement is achieved or our expected motions to dismiss are granted.
+A pretrial conference is scheduled with the Court for January 22, 2018.
 We are indemnified by Corinthian in this litigation and Corinthian's applicable insurance policy provides coverage of \$10,000,000.
 As a result, we do not expect to incur a material loss as a result of this litigation.